MGM hack exposes data of 10 million, including government officials

 The posting of the hacked information was first reported Wednesday by the website ZDNet.

-No financial data was included in the data set, which has been reviewed by NBC News.
-But it includes full names, birth dates, addresses, email addresses and phone numbers.
-The information was posted Feb.
-17 to the hacking forum.
+No financial data were included in the dataset, which has been reviewed by NBC News.
+But it includes full names, birthdates, addresses, email addresses and phone numbers.
+The information was posted to the hacking forum Monday.

-Last summer, the company "discovered unauthorized access to a cloud server that contained a limited amount of information for certain previous guests of MGM Resorts," MGM Resort said in a statement.
+Last summer, the company "discovered unauthorized access to a cloud server that contained a limited amount of information for certain previous guests of MGM Resorts," MGM Resorts said in a statement.

 "We are confident that no financial, payment card or password data was involved in this matter.
 MGM Resorts promptly notified guests potentially impacted by this incident in accordance with applicable state laws," a spokesperson for the company said.